 You do get what you pay for, and this scope from Barska cannot be abused and needs to be worked around if you plan on doing anything but simple target shooting.
 The low field-of-view is hard to hunt with because of the low situational awareness and the aberrations in the optical quality can lead to headaches if you use the scope for too long.

 However, for a very informal target plink or to slap on to an old Marlin Model 60, it’s great, there are very few scopes that can do this for cheaper.

 Centerfire vs. Rimfire Scope

-Just remember, centerfire rifle scopes tend to be much heavier and bulkier than rimfire designed and the extra-mass and size can ruin the handling characteristics of your rifle.
-That includes bulk rimfire rifle scopes as well.
+Just remember, centerfire rifle scopes tend to be much heavier and bulkier than those designed for rimfires, and the extra-mass and size can ruin the handling characteristics of your rifle.
+That includes bulky rimfire rifle scopes as well.

 Although there is a ton of newer scopes on the market that are absolutely excellent and purpose designed for rimfire rifles, if you have an old rifle scope sitting around or if you love a centerfire scopes so much you want to use it on all your rifles, don’t hesitate.
 Just don’t sacrifice the handling and performance of your rifle by reusing an old or broken scope from a different gun.

 If you are looking for a cheap optic to go plinking with, or a high-performance rifle scope to compete in rimfire competitions and hunt, you have access to it nowadays with manufacturers putting out more options at higher qualities than any other time.